 As I glanced back at my two-year-old who was trying to climb into the middle and eat every strawberry on the wagon, it hit me.
 This is not about me.
 This was not about my parenting, my self-pity or my jealousy toward other parents of who I assumed had easier kids.
 This is not about my expectations of what I thought parenting would look like.
 This was about raising a child.

 It was about allowing my unique kid to have her own story of who she is in this world.
 I realized then and there that if I didn’t learn to accept and appreciate my children’s intensity and strong-willed child characteristics, who would?

 I vowed to do two things going forward.

 I also can’t wait to see the amazing gifts my easy-going son will deliver into the world.
 Not through determination and force but through patience, gentleness and his strong peaceful energy.

 The second was that I would help each of my children, as different as they are, grow into the best versions of themselves.
-I would continue learning about their strengths and weakness, in an attempt to nurture and support both when possible.
+I would continue learning about their strengths and weakness, in an attempt to nurture and support my child’s strengths.
 It’s also important that I reflect their strengths back to them, helping them to better know themselves in the process.

 There is no doubt that as parents we are all walking our own different journeys, but there is a point in the road where our journey’s meet.
 We are all trying to raise our unique children in the way they deserve, trying to make the world just a little bit better in the process.
 When we can come together at this place in our journey as parents, the benefits to all of our children will be immeasurable.